4 Ways to Prevent Back Pain

 As a mom, you know that when you are sick or don’t feel well, the world doesn’t stop for you.
 You still need to cook dinner, run errands and do laundry to keep your household running smoothly.

 The same goes with back pain.
 When you are hurt, you still have to keep going, so the best thing to do is to stop back pain before it even starts.
-Prevent back pain with these tips from James Weathers of Virtua Fitness Center.
+Prevent back pain with these tips from a Virtua fitness expert.

 Lift With Your Legs